-How to Buy a Futon
+How to Buy a Futon: A Buying Guide

 Once the number one choice for decorating dorm rooms, basement bedrooms and other secondary spaces, today the futon is a popular, stylish choice for the living room, family room, den or guest bedroom.
 The attraction of a futon is that it can be used as a couch during the day and converted into a bed at night.
-A variation on the sofa bed, the futon is not as heavy or bulky, which makes it more user-friendly.
+A variation on the sofa bed, futons are not as heavy or bulky, which makes it more user-friendly.
 Because of their dual nature, futons are ideal for small or multi-purpose spaces like studio apartments.

 The futon is made up of three components: the frame, the mattress and the cover.